-An overload on the muscle from a single contraction that is too much for it to handle may tear some of the muscles in the hip.
-Like when you forcefully kick a punching bag.
-A single contraction that is in excess of its normal ability to withstand the impact.
-This may cause small (Gr 1) or big tears (Gr 3) in the hip muscles.
+A single contraction, that overloads the muscle and is too much for it to handle, may tear some of the muscles in the hip.
+Like when you forcefully kick a punching bag, causing a single contraction that is in excess of its normal ability to withstand the impact.
+This may cause small tears (Grade 1) or big tears (Grade 3) in the hip muscles.

 Some muscles in your hip may take more strain during your training or you may be compensating with your stronger muscles/ side/ leg, which in turn will load these muscles more.
-This tends to develop with repetitive movements and progressively gets worse over time without allowing sufficient healing to take place in the muscle’s fibers.
+This tends to develop with repetitive movements and progressively gets worse over time if sufficient healing is not allowed to take place in the muscle’s fibers.